acaala/amp_sim/README.md

 ## License

-AmpSim is licensed under the MIT License, making it free and open-source.
+Rustone is licensed under the MIT License, making it free and open-source.
 Feel free to use, modify, and share the software according to the terms of the license.